 Eyes, cameras, and monitors work in one color space whereas printers work in another, and the two are not completely equal to one another.
 Furthermore, computer monitors have multiple characteristics that make one look different from another.
 Your monitor is what you use to view your images.
 But if you have not done anything to calibrate your monitor, then what you are seeing on your end isn’t balanced to any color standard and thus it can’t be relied on to show accurate color.
 One major, necessary step you can take to overcome this is to calibrate your monitor using a calibration device.
 Even though that will have some limitations depending upon your particular monitor (all monitors will have some hardware limitations and thus can only ever be expected to be so accurate), calibration is always step one in getting any sort of accuracy, and until you’ve done that your monitor can’t be expected to be a reliable example of how the color and brightness of any particular image will translate to another monitor or print; if you want increased color accuracy, you must be calibrated to a known color standard.

-OK, on to the long version.
+OK, on to the longer version.

 RGB VS. CMYK